 Coldtainer PRU faces lower aging, resulting in a higher lifetime and requires less maintenance, with an annual cost almost negligible assumed as 5% of the purchasing cost.
 While, in the traditional refrigerated system an annual intervention of maintenance is needed to maintain acceptable performance.
-In this case studies, we assumed an annual maintenance cost for the traditional refrigeration system equals to about 15% of its purchasing price.
+In this case study, we assumed an annual maintenance cost for the traditional refrigeration system equals about 15% of its purchasing price.
 Moreover, the traditional solution limits the lifetime of both the refrigeration system and the vehicle to 12 years due to the validity of the ATP.
-While in the case of the Coldtainer, the vehicle can also be used in the following years.
+In the case of the Coldtainer, the vehicle can also be used in the following years.

-Furthermore, while conducting the tests, the temperature inside the refrigerated volume has been monitored through the use of sensors in order to observe the variability of the same.
+Furthermore, while conducting the tests, the temperature inside the refrigerated volume has been monitored using sensors in order to observe the variability of the same.
 For instance, Figure 2 shows the sensors installed to measure the temperature in different points inside the Coldtainer.